 The shoulder’s ball and socket structure provides it with the largest range of motion of any joint in the human body.
 The head of the humerus (ball) and the glenoid area of the scapula (socket) allow extreme mobility so patients can throw a ball, serve at tennis, and perform other overhead activities.
 With this mobility comes the risk of injury.
 Shoulder instability events, dislocations and subluxations alike, are quite common and cause patients to experience limited range of motion and pain.
-In cases where damage is too severe for an arthroscopic surgical approach, open stabilization surgery may be recommended by Dr. Matthew Provencher, orthopedic shoulder surgeon and sports medicine specialist serving the greater Vail, Aspen and Denver, Colorado area.
-This Latarjet procedure is typically reserved if a patient experiences anterior (to the front of the shoulder socket) bone loss during a dislocation, a dislocation that cannot be reduced, or chronic shoulder instability.
+In cases where damage is too severe for an arthroscopic surgical approach, open stabilization surgery may be recommended by Dr. Matthew Provencher, orthopedic shoulder surgeon serving the Vail, Aspen, Colorado Springs and Denver, Colorado area.
+This Latarjet procedure is typically reserved if a patient experiences anterior (to the front of the shoulder socket) glenoid bone loss during a dislocation, a dislocation that cannot be reduced, or chronic shoulder instability.

 The shoulder joint is stabilized by a number of ligaments, cartilage and other soft tissue structures.
 When a shoulder dislocates, the injury can cause damage to these soft tissues, leading to a variety of complications.
 Patients may also experience damage to the bone or bone loss of the glenoid or of the humeral head, known as a Hill-Sachs lesion.